-- Air and water quality;

 - Public land and National Parks;

 - Flora and fauna;

 - Ecosystems;

+- Cultural and Heritage Sites;

 - Marine environments; and

 - Waste management.

-5.4.4.
+5.5.4.
 Built Environment

-Physical infrastructure may also be impacted and it is essential that community assets that have been damaged or destroyed during an emergency are reestablished or replaced as soon as possible.
+Physical infrastructure may also be impacted, and it is essential that community assets that have been damaged or destroyed during an emergency are reestablished or replaced as soon as possible.
 Infrastructure assists individuals and the community to go about their daily lives and forms an important part of community identity.
 The loss of this infrastructure can also impact on the local economy.
 Community infrastructure may include: